 With enough horse power your tank will be able to climb to new and amazing areas!
 Watch out though.
 If you're not fast enough to get up an incline and into cover you're going to become a liability to your team quickly.
 The general rule of thumb on where you can climb is if it looks like a rock texture, then you can't climb it.
 There's a telltale indication whether or not you are meant to climb up a certain incline.
 If you go over an incline and it sounds like your tank bottoms out and there's a lot of dirt kicked up you will not be able to go over it without a lot of effort if at all.

 If you have enough mass and speed you will do massive amounts of damage to enemy tanks.
 This does include the ability to kill an enemy tank by ramming.
 Ramming is a double edged sword though, should you not have a good weight advantage on your opponent you will take more damage than the enemy tank will.

 If your tank is powerful enough you will push other tanks.
 The main deciding factors of your tank's ability to push other tanks is its horse power and its weight.

 Maus and E-100 are all but unable to be pushed.
 You'll need another Maus or E-100 in order to push those tanks and even then it's in a very limited manner.
-However if you have a high HP-to-weight ratio tank like an E-50 you can pretty much push anything around from 60 tons or lighter.
+However if you have a high horse power-to-weight ratio tank like an E-50 you can pretty much push anything around from 50 tons or lighter.